indico/indico/docs/source/config/settings.rst

 config key" warning, and ``INDICO_CONF_OVERRIDE`` can override them.
 The ``PLUGIN_*`` namespace is reserved for plugins; core config keys never use it.

-If a plugin declares a key that collides with a core config key, the plugin default is ignored and a warning is emitted; the core default stays authoritative.
 If two plugins declare the same prefixed key, starting Indico raises a ``RuntimeError``.

 .. data:: CATEGORY_CLEANUP